Corker Family

 The two Corker brothers, Nathaniel and Daniel, ventured to the great metropolis of London where they married two sisters, the daughters of Samuel Shipston and his wife Jane.
 Nathaniel Corker married Sarah Shipston in 1808.
 Three years later, in 1811, Nathaniel’s younger brother Daniel Corker married Sarah’s sister Elizabeth Shipston.
 Both weddings took place at the London church of St Katherine Coleman.

 Daniel Corker’s sons and nephew continued in the watchmaking trade.
-In December 1823 his nephew Nathaniel Shipston Corker, aged 14, the son of Nathaniel and Sarah Corker, became an apprentice watchmaker to Thomas Drysdale who was a member of the Goldsmith’s Company of London (14).
+In December 1823 his nephew Nathaniel Shipston Corker, aged 14, became an apprentice watchmaker to Thomas Drysdale who was a member of the Goldsmith’s Company of London (19).

 Britten’s index of Former Clock & Watchmakers and Their Work, published in 1894, included the London names: